tomas-fryza/esp-micropython/lab7-wifi/README.md

 ![wifi-scan](images/ESP32-WiFi-Scan-Networks_Wi-Fi-Scan.png)

 1. Ensure your ESP32 board is connected to your computer via a USB cable.
-Open the Thonny IDE and set the interpreter to `ESP32` or `ESP8266` (depending on your board).
+Open the Thonny IDE and set the interpreter to `ESP32`.
 You can click the red **Stop/Restart** button or press the on-board reset button if necessary to reset the board.

-2. Create a new file in Thonny and create an instance of the `WLAN` class from the `network` module, specifying the desired Station mode, activate the Wi-Fi interface, and perform the Wi-Fi scan.
+2. Create a new file `wifi-scan.py` in Thonny and create an instance of the `WLAN` class from the `network` module, specifying the desired Station mode, activate the Wi-Fi interface, and perform the Wi-Fi scan.

    ```python
    import network